Ovarian Cancer Diagnosis and Treatment in NJ

 Ovarian cancer forms from different cells in a woman’s ovaries, causing different types of the cancer.
 The lining cells of the ovary – known as the epithelium – are the most common to produce tumors.
 This results in epithelial ovarian cancer, stemming from the cells on the surface of the ovary.
 It also causes fallopian tube and primary peritoneal – the lining inside the abdomen – ovarian cancers.

 Ovarian low malignant potential tumors have smaller-scale attributes of ovarian cancer, but usually do not spread the way cancer normally does.
 Other less common types of ovarian cancer derive from the actual ovary itself, including both germ cell tumors and sex cord-stromal tumors.

-Women at Risk for Ovarian Cancer
+Who is at Risk for Ovarian Cancer?

 When it comes to ovarian cancer, a woman’s genetics, menstrual cycle and other factors are known to put her at a higher risk.
 Any woman who falls into the following categories should be increasingly aware of, and get tested for, ovarian cancer: